 2011 - Volvo Trucks assembled its 500,000th truck in the United States.

-Today, the Volvo Group, including Volvo Trucks North America, is one of the world's leading manufacturers of trucks, buses and construction equipment, drive systems for marine and industrial applications, aerospace components and services, and one of the world's leading producers of heavy-diesel engines (9-16 liter).
+The Volvo Group is one of the world’s leading manufacturers of trucks, buses, construction equipment and marine and industrial engines.
 The Group also provides complete solutions for financing and service.
-The Volvo Group, which employs about 90,000 people, has production facilities in 19 countries and sells their products in more than 180 markets.
-Volvo Group sales for 2010 amounted to $36.7 billion.
+The Volvo Group, which employs about 110,000 people, has production facilities in 19 countries and sells its products in more than 190 markets.
+In 2013, the Volvo Group’s sales amounted to $41.5 billion.
 The Volvo Group is a publicly-held company headquartered in Gothenburg, Sweden.
-Volvo Shares are listed on Nasdaq OMX Nordic Exchange and are traded OTC in the U.S.
+Volvo shares are listed on OMX Nordic Exchange Stockholm and are traded OTC in the U.S. For more information, please visit www.volvogroup.com or www.volvogroup.mobi if you are using your mobile phone.